skienzmatishun/rippreport/content/p/oil/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A large oil tanker with wooden masts, sails, and side cannons flies a skull-and-crossbones flag while sailing on the water at dusk
+summary: Foreign regimes and local politicians like Tripp Pittman systematically plundered public assets while escaping real legal consequences.
+International arbitration orders and county financial records prove millions in taxpayer funds were siphoned through unbid contracts and broken agreements.
+Expose the true modern pirates who looted public coffers and learn how law-abiding citizens can reclaim what was stolen.
 ---
 This was submitted by a knowledgeable source: